robomechanics/quad-sdk/README.md

 If you use this work in an academic context, please cite the following publications as relevant:

-* Repository: J. Norby, Y. Yang, A. Tajbakhsh, J. Ren, J. K. Yim, A. Stutt, Q. Yu, and A. M. Johnson.
+* Repository: J. Norby, Y. Yang, A. Tajbakhsh, J. Ren, J. K. Yim, A. Stutt, Q. Yu, N. Flowers, and A. M. Johnson.
 Quad-
 SDK: Full stack software framework for agile quadrupedal locomotion.
 In ICRA Workshop on Legged Robots, May 2022. ([paper])

         @inproceedings{abs:norby-quad-sdk-2022,
-          author        = {Joseph Norby and Yanhao Yang and Ardalan Tajbakhsh and Jiming Ren and Justin K. Yim and Alexandra Stutt and Qishun Yu and Aaron M. Johnson}, title         = {Quad-{SDK}: Full Stack Software Framework for Agile Quadrupedal Locomotion}, booktitle     = {ICRA Workshop on Legged Robots}, year          = {2022},
+          author        = {Joseph Norby and Yanhao Yang and Ardalan Tajbakhsh and Jiming Ren and Justin K. Yim and Alexandra Stutt and Qishun Yu and Nikolai Flowers and Aaron M. Johnson}, title         = {Quad-{SDK}: Full Stack Software Framework for Agile Quadrupedal Locomotion}, booktitle     = {ICRA Workshop on Legged Robots}, year          = {2022},